Policy paper

 Non-Domestic Rating Bill

-The government began legislating for this policy with the introduction of the Non-Domestic Rating (Multipliers and Private Schools) Bill, introduced into the House of Commons on 13 November 2024.
-The Bill contains limits to how much the rates for new multipliers can differ from the rates of existing multipliers.
+The government began legislating for the new multipliers through the Non-Domestic Rating (Multipliers and Private Schools) Act 2025, which received Royal Assent on 3 April.
+The Act contains limits to how much the rates for new multipliers can differ from the rates of existing multipliers:

-• The rate for the large multiplier cannot be more than 10p higher than the standard multiplier rate.
+• The rate for the high-value multiplier cannot be more than 10p higher than the standard multiplier rate.

 • These maximum and minimum rates should not be taken as the intended rates for these multipliers.
-Rather, these provide flexibility to adapt to outcomes in 2026 whilst also acting as guardrails, particularly to reassure stakeholders there are legislative limits to the rate of the large multiplier.
+Rather, these provide flexibility to adapt to outcomes of the 2026 revaluation whilst also acting as guardrails, particularly to reassure stakeholders there are legislative limits to the rate of the high-value multiplier.

-Eligibility for the new RHL multipliers will be set through secondary legislation, and the government intends that the scope will broadly reflect the existing RHL relief.
-Further information regarding the Bill can be found at: https://bills.parliament.uk/bills/3887.
+Eligibility for the new RHL multipliers will be set through secondary legislation, and the government intends for the scope to broadly reflect the existing RHL relief.
+Further information regarding the Act can be found at: https://bills.parliament.uk/bills/3887.

 The government recognises that businesses are interested in the rates for the new multipliers in 2026-27.
 The government does not usually consult on tax rates.
-However, as usual, there will be a Budget representations process ahead of Budget 2025, and stakeholders are welcome to input into this process once it is launched.
-The government is also open to receiving evidence from stakeholders on the practical impact of the new multiplier structure.
+However, stakeholders are welcome to input into the Budget representation process ahead of Budget 2025.

 2026 Revaluation

 The reforms set out above will take place alongside a routine business rates revaluation.
 Every three years, the Valuation Office Agency (VOA) updates the RVs of non-domestic properties to reflect changes in the property market.
-This maintains fairness in the system by redistributing business rates liabilities amongst ratepayers.
+Revaluations maintains fairness in the system by redistributing business rates liabilities amongst ratepayers.
+They are not carried out to generate extra revenue.

 The next revaluation is due to come into effect on 1 April 2026 based on RVs from 1 April 2024.
-At Autumn Budget 2025, the government will announce the multiplier rates for 2026-27, which will reflect revaluation outcomes as well as the wider economic and fiscal context.
+At Budget 2025, the government will announce the multiplier rates for 2026-27, which will reflect revaluation outcomes.

 The VOA runs the revaluation process and manages communication with stakeholders about the revaluation outcomes.
 Following completion of the revaluation, the VOA will publish a full list of updated RVs for all non-domestic properties.